 Have you ever felt the warmth of the sun on your skin and wondered about the incredible energy it radiates?
 The sun, our nearest star, is a powerhouse of heat and light, composed of several layers, each with its unique characteristics.
 While we experience the sun's warmth from millions of miles away, understanding the source of this heat requires a closer look at the sun's structure.

 Imagine embarking on a journey from the outer reaches of the sun towards its core.
-You might expect that as you move closer to the center, the temperature would continuously rise.
-However, the sun's temperature profile is far more complex and surprising.
-One of the most intriguing questions is: what is the hottest layer of the sun?
+Day to day, you might expect that as you move closer to the center, the temperature would continuously rise.
+Still, the sun's temperature profile is far more complex and surprising.
+Day to day, one of the most intriguing questions is: what is the hottest layer of the sun?
 The answer might not be as straightforward as you think.

 Main Subheading